Numbered musical notation: History and usage

 A reason for its popularity among Chinese is that jianpu fits in with the Chinese music tradition.
 It is a natural extension and unification of the gongche notation widely used in ancient China for recording music.
 Gongche uses a number of characters to indicate the musical notes, and jianpu can be seen as using numbers to replace those characters.
 The monophonic nature of music in Chinese tradition also contributes to widespread use because so few elements are needed for monophonic music that music can be notated with little more than a typewriter.

 Compared with the standard notation, the numbered notation is very compact for just the melody line or monophonic parts.
 It is even possible to transcribe music in between the lines of text.
 Transcribing harmony can be done by vertically stacking the notes, but this advantage diminishes as the harmony becomes more complex (or polyphonicity increases).
 The standard notation, with its graphical notation, is better in representing the duration and timing among multiple notes.

 Examples

 The two images below illustrate how the same piece of music is written using the standard notation and the numbered notation.

-Software for printing numbered notation scores
+ASCII "online Jianpu"

+Since the advent of the Internet and the popularization of web browser–based communication using common keyboard input, the "Jianpu" cipher notion has been adopted to easier input formats, including one that utilizes mainly ordinary symbols available on an ASCII keyboard.
+For example, the first stanza of "Amazing Grace" can simply be transcribed as below: